The 2026 Guide

 What do stags do in Galway?

-A typical Galway stag mixes one big daytime activity — go-karting, paintball, axe throwing or an activity park — with a night out around the Latin Quarter’s trad-music pubs.
-Groups based at a private estate also add house-based extras like a BBQ, bonfire or murder mystery night.
+A typical Galway stag mixes one big daytime activity — go-karting, paintball or a hurling-captain workout — with a night out around the Latin Quarter’s trad-music pubs.
+Groups based at a private estate also add house-based extras like a whiskey tasting, cocktail making or a murder mystery night.

 Where should we stay for a stag in Galway?